TownLake/blog-samrhea-legacy/content/posts/2023/2023-04-08-pt-truth/index.md

 When I go to the rest of Portugal, I mostly do so because I am an immigrant and the immigration authorities have shorter wait times outside of major cities.
 When I applied for permanent residency, I did so in Portalegre.
 When I renewed my residency, they sent me to Aveiro.

 During the Aveiro trip I went to get a coffee while we waited for my summons.
+This is when I tend to get in trouble - when I am alone.
+My wife is also an American who has lived here for exactly 3 days fewer than me.
+Unlike me, she speaks works in a Portuguese office and speaks Portuguese in a professional context for a good chunk of her day.
+When I am with her, I hide behind her.
+In Aveiro, I had wondered off.

 I ordered in Portuguese and chatted with the shop owner a bit who, impressed, asked me how long I have lived here.
 The true answer was two years.
 I said six months.
 My mental math decided that I spoke enough Portuguese to be impressive after six months but embarrassing after two years.

 This is dumb and today I told the truth to a small crowd of strangers in the interior of Portugal for the first time.